compromise-evident/Authorship/README.md

 Once you become a threat, you'll be expected to modify that number so we can rest assured that any further correspondence from you is not impersonation.
-Include 9,000-character messages per event, Authorship ties this data to your public files so information source can be trusted.
+Include 9,000-character messages per event, Authorship ties this data to your disposable public files so information source can be trusted.

 <br>
 <br>